vabidi/Flow-agg-service/README.md

 For the flow aggregation application, one approach would be to run a periodic job to move all flow-logs older than a particular 'hour' value into a separate archive.
 The would be done once a day,  once a week, etc.
-Flow logs can also be aggregated into buckets with different granularities
-- for example, a 4-hour bucket, a 24-hour bucket, etc.
+Flow logs can also be aggregated into buckets with different granularities, for example, a 4-hour bucket, a 24-hour bucket, etc.